Chapter 5: The Unity3D Physics Engine — Rigidbody, Colliders and Joints

 Compound Colliders

-Complex objects (a humanoid character, a vehicle, an L-shaped shelf) cannot be approximated well by a single primitive collider.
+Complex objects cannot be approximated well by a single primitive collider.
 Rather than using a slow MeshCollider, you build a compound collider: multiple primitive colliders attached to child GameObjects, all sharing the same root Rigidbody.

 How to Build a Compound Collider